• Four iPhone 13 models at the same iPhone 12 sizes

 • Improved ultrawide lens on the Pro models

 From everything we've heard so far, the iPhone 13 is set to offer a 120Hz LTPO display on both Pro models, improved battery life thanks to a more efficient 5G modem, and substantial upgrades to the all-important cameras.
-That includes the possibility a LiDAR sensor on cheaper iPhone 13 and iPhone 13 mini, as well as a new portrait video mode.
+That includes a new portrait video mode.

 - The best iPhones you can buy today

-As for the iPhone 13's design, Apple's not planning anything as radical as the new look rumored for the Google Pixel 6, though we have heard that the iPhone's notch will finally shrink on every new model.
+As for the iPhone 13's design, we have heard that the new iPhone's notch will finally shrink on every model.
 (And yes, we're expecting four models, just like with the iPhone 12.)
-Some other rumors have suggested that at least one version of the iPhone 13 may come with a truly portless design (though that prediction is looking shaky).
+Some other rumors have suggested that at least one version of the new iPhone may come with a truly portless design (though that prediction is looking shaky).
 We could finally see an always-on display gracing the iPhone, too.

 iPhone 13 release date